 On long-haul flights, there are often several seats with baby baskets for babies.
 If available, book these.
 It's hard to sit an entire journey with a baby in your arms.

-17. Sleep when your children sleep on the flight!
+17. Sleep when your kids sleep on the flight!

 Every minute of rest should be taken advantage of on a long flight!
 Don't sit and watch a movie and think you can sleep later.
 There is a great risk that your child will have woken up before you have finished watching the film and then you can wave bye bye to your own sleep possibilities.
 Flying long distances with small children means adapting!

-18. Not all airlines have belts for babies!
+18. Not all airlines have seat belts for babies!

 European carriers often have it, but we've flown with many American carriers that don't.
 Sitting and holding your child while you yourself are sleeping and hoping that there are not too many air holes is not so fun.
 We solved it by bringing our own airplane type seat belt which we attached to the adult seat belt.

-19. Do not dress your children for the trip!
+19. Don't dress your children up for the trip!